-To be considered qualified for conducting measurements in multifamily, schools and large buildings, the person(s) or team, regardless of business organizational structure, shall operate under a quality assurance program with a QA plan that includes individuals who are qualified for their apportioned task and operations conducted under the responsible charge of a qualified measurement professional.
+To be considered qualified for conducting measurements in multifamily, the person(s) or team, regardless of business organizational structure, shall operate under a quality assurance (QA) program.
+The QA program shall include individuals who are qualified for their apportioned task and operations conducted under the responsible charge of a qualified measurement professional.